-When looking at the broader scope of a transport network, the trade-off between the enormous capacity available with optical fiber and merits of wireless transmission (Cost-effective, easy and fast to deploy, highly reliable and scalable) needs to be weighed on a case by case approach.
+When looking at the broader scope of a transport network, the trade-off between the enormous capacity available with optical fiber and the merits of wireless transmission (Cost-effective, easy and fast to deploy, highly reliable, and scalable) needs to be weighed on a case-by-case approach.

 This is due to the variety of requirements across different network domains and deployment scenarios.

 For that reason, an all-wireless approach, as well as an all-fiber approach, are rarely the optimal ones while a hybrid fiber-wireless architecture typically brings the best results to your business.